fanny-cacilie/eletronic-invoice-automation/README.md

   <li>
     <h2>About this project</h2>

-    This application aims to automate electronic invoice processing and issuance. <br>
+    This application aims to automate electronic invoice processing and issuance.
-    It reads an excel file that contains the clients required commercial information <br>
+    It reads an excel file that contains the clients required commercial information.
-    Then, it takes the data to fill up a form on an electronic invoice processing website <br>
+    Then, it takes the data to fill up a form on an electronic invoice processing website.
-    At last, it generates and downloads the invoice of each client  <br>
+    At last, it generates and downloads the invoice of each client .
-    All this process happens automatically! <br><br>
+    All this process happens automatically!
  </li>

   <br>

   <li>
   <h3> Technologies </h3>
-  This project's been developed using the following technologies:
+  This project's been developed using the following technologies:<br>
   <ul>
     <li><a href="https://www.python.org/">Python</a></li>
     <li><a href="https://selenium-python.readthedocs.io//">Selenium</a></li>